BigBIueWhale/multilateration_visualizer/protobuf/rust_microservice/README.md

 12. Being online during build for crates.io index

 # Build

-TODO: Make this app statically link to MSVC libraries

 1. Install the `Dependencies`
 1. Run `protobuf/unzip.bat`, and read the outputed usage.
 2. Based on the usage instructions, run: `protobuf/unzip.bat --platform your_platform`